Rosseyn/nodebb-theme-vanilla-dark/README.md

-nodebb-theme-vanilla
+nodebb-theme-vanilla-dark
 ====================

-Vanilla theme for NodeBB based on Bootstrap.
+Dark Vanilla theme for NodeBB based on Bootstrap.
 Perfect for starting your own NodeBB themes!